hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The Deterministic First-Hop Protocol (DFH)

-SFH and DFH are two names for the same core idea:
+SFH and DFH are two names for the same architecture:

 “The stable semantic starting point for understanding any topic.”

-SFH / DFH is essentially DNS for meaning.
+SFH / DFH is DNS for meaning.

 Key Properties
-✅ Decentralized
+decentralized

-✅ Deterministic
+deterministic

-✅ One-file install
+one-file install

-✅ Zero dependencies
+zero dependencies

-✅ W3C-compatible
+W3C-compatible

-✅ Universally adoptable on any HTTPS host
+universally adoptable

-For every topic (water, money, cars, colloidal silver, etc.) SFH / DFH assigns:
+Every topic (water, money, cars, colloidal silver, etc.) receives:

 One Root Domain